 OpenTelemetry lets you replace the need for vendor-specific SDKs and tools for generating and exporting telemetry data.

 Describes the cross-language requirements and expectations for all implementations.
-Beyond definition of terms, the specification defines the following:
+Beyond a definition of terms, the specification defines the following:

-For more information, see the specification repository.
+For more information, see the Specification.

-For more information, see the Data Collection section.
+For more information, see Data Collection.

-For more information, see Instrumenting section.
+For more information, see Instrumenting Libraries.